-As mentioned earlier, natural gas does burn cleaner than other fossil fuels.
-Natural gas produces minor amounts of mercury, sulfur, and other particles and burning natural gas produces nitrogen oxides, which can contribute to the creation of smog, but does so on a much smaller scale than gasoline and diesel.
+Natural gas is extracted from wells, and the drilling and transportation in pipelines result in a significant amount of methane leakage.
+It offers cleaner burning than other fossil fuels and produces minor amounts of mercury, sulfur, and other particles.
+Burning natural gas does produce nitrogen oxides, which usually contribute to the creation of smog, but it does so on a much smaller scale than gasoline and diesel.

 Can we make natural gas?

-It is still hard to say whether or not it's realistic to create a man-made form of natural gas.
-This is partly because the process of fossilization takes such a vast amount of time, and partly because it is unclear whether an increase in the production of landfills and cattle farms would be viable in the long term.
+It is difficult to determine whether or not it would be possible for a synthetic form of natural gas to exist.
+This is partly because the process of fossilization takes such a vast amount of time and partly because it is unclear whether an increase in the production of landfills and cattle farms would be viable in the long term.

 How is renewable natural gas produced?